WikenwIken/TurdHerder/Readme.md

 # Assembly
 ## Hardware

+1) Solder one wire to each of the outer pins of the micro limit switch.
+Terminate each wire with an appropriate sized crimp but do not install them in the plug yet.
-1) Install 6 M3 heatset inserts according to the images below:
+2) Install 6 M3 heatset inserts according to the images below:
     - front_arm_base x2
     - slide_base x2
     - chimney x2